-The company's ideas helped develop products that aim to reduce the force transmitted to the body and brain in the event of a crash, and these ideas come from an in-house scientific forum called POC Lab.
+The company's innovations helped develop products that aim to reduce the force transmitted to the body and brain in the event of a crash, and these ideas come from an in-house scientific forum called POC Lab.
 Consisting of leading scientists from sports medicine and brain and spinal cord injury specialists, this lab aims to be at the forefront of safety, innovation and research to better understand injuries, and therefore develop protection devices capable of reducing, by as much as possible, the effect of a crash.

-Stemming from internal research, the company developed the AVIP initiative, with AVIP standing for Attention, Visibility, Interaction and Protection.
+Stemming from internal research, the company developed AVIP initiative, with AVIP standing for Attention, Visibility, Interaction and Protection.
 The AVIP initiative looks to increase road bike safety through developing products that increase awareness of the rider.
 If you’ve ever seen a POC helmet while out riding in a florescent orange colour, then you’ve seen the AVIP system in action.

 Along with the AVIP initiative, the helmets use several other safety features such as MIPS and ICE.
 MIPS, or Multi-Directional Impact Protection System, is found on select helmets such as the popular Octal and uses an inner shell that allows the head to slide relative to the helmet, which better protects the head during angled impacts.

-With their vibrant colours and minimalistic designs dominating the product line-up, POC's range of road cycling products have proven a hit with riders.
+With vibrant colours and minimalistic designs dominating the product line-up, POC's range of road cycling products have proven a hit with riders.
 The most recognisable product has been the Octal bike helmet, seen on the heads of riders from the Cannondale-Drapac Pro Cycling team.
 Along with helmets, the Swedish brand also produces a line of high quality road cycling kits carrying POC’s own vibrant colour palette and simple Swedish design.
 The cycling kit collections include the Fondo range, AVIP Pro Line and Race Day range.
-Other notable products include their gloves, like the Fondo and Softshell models, and the DO Blade and DO Half Blade range of eyewear.
+Other notable products include gloves, and the DO range of cycling eyewear.